fireinrain/github-trending/TrendsHist.md

 ## Java

+* 【2025-07-28】[junit-team / junit-framework](https://github.com/junit-team/junit-framework) - ✅ The programmer-friendly testing framework for Java and the JVM
 * 【2025-07-26】[eclipse-openj9 / openj9](https://github.com/eclipse-openj9/openj9) - Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
 * 【2025-07-24】[LaurieWired / GhidraMCP](https://github.com/LaurieWired/GhidraMCP) - MCP Server for Ghidra
 * 【2025-07-18】[spinnaker / spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi\-cloud continuous delivery platform for releasing software changes with high velocity and confidence